 Our experience is that children adapt better to boarding earlier rather than later.
 Boarders always live with others their own age and, at New Hall, friendships grow quickly and last a lifetime.
-We have two houses dedicated to younger boarders and staff experienced in looking after boarders from Year 3.
+Magdalen Wing in Hawley House and Earle Wing in Petre House are dedicated to younger boarders, with staff experienced in looking after boarders from Year 3.
 You can be sure that your most treasured possession will be cared for and nurtured at New Hall.

 What sort of boarding does New Hall offer?

-At New Hall School we offer full, weekly or flexi boarding.
-All boarders from Year 10 upwards are full or weekly boarders.
-For more details, see our boarding houses page.
+At New Hall School we offer full or flexible boarding for students in Years 3-13.
+For more details, see our Boarding Houses page.

 How much contact do boarders have with parents?

 Boarders have access to their mobile phones in the evening.
-Mobiles are kept safely in the boarding house during the school day, when students are not allowed to use them.
-In the junior houses, mobile phones and laptop computers are collected in at bedtime.
-Students also have access to the school’s Wi-Fi network whilst in bedrooms and can access email and Skype in the evenings.
+Mobiles are kept safely in the Boarding House during the school day, when students are not allowed to use them.
+In the junior Houses, mobile phones and laptop computers are collected in at bedtime.
+Students also have access to the school’s Wi-Fi network whilst in bedrooms and can access email, social media and Skype in the evenings.

 Who will my child go to if there’s a problem?

 Your child can start boarding at any time during their school life, however, boarding is very popular and we often have more applications than spaces.
 Therefore, we would encourage you to indicate a preference for boarding as soon as possible.
-Those who choose full or weekly boarding will be given priority if a waiting list is in operation.
+Those who choose full boarding or 4-6 nights will be given priority if a waiting list is in operation.
 See our Admissions Policy for more details.

 Can boarders stay at school at weekends?

 Yes.
 There are always full boarders of all ages at New Hall over the weekend during term time and there is a rich and diverse selection of cultural, artistic and adventure activities at weekends for both boarding and day students.
 In addition, boarders have access to all the school’s facilities, including the library, ICT suites, swimming pool, tennis courts, fitness suite, national standard athletics track and performing arts studios.
-On Sunday evenings, boarders of all backgrounds come together for Mass in the beautiful school chapel.
+On Sunday evenings, boarders of all backgrounds come together for Mass in the beautiful School Chapel.
 This is a special time for everyone and boarders are fully involved in the Mass, as readers and as servers.
-The exception to this is on Exeat weekends, of which there are two per term.

 Does the school have Exeat weekends?